Zanjan province: History

 In Ptolemy's Geography, the city is referred to as Aganzana.
-It is said that the Sassanid king Ardashir I of Persia reconstructed the city and called it Shahin.
+It is said that the Sasanian king Ardashir I reconstructed the city and called it Shahin.
 Later it was renamed Zangan, whose present name is the Arabicised form.
 Historically, Zanjan has also been called Khamseh, meaning "province with five tribes".
 Zanjan province incorporates areas of the former Gerrus province.

 Former names

-At least since the era of the Zand dynasty, Zanjan and its surrounding areas were called Khamseh.
+At least since the Zand era, Zanjan and its surrounding areas were called Khamseh.
 In a book named Mojmal al-Tawarikh-e Golestaneh, while discussing the events of the Karim Khan Zand era, it mentions the Mahal-e Khamseh (literally, "Khamseh areas") in reference to the regions of Zanjan province.
 The use of Khamseh for Zanjan could precede the Zand era, since following Nader Shah's death and the collapse of the great unification of the Afshar tribes, the tribe of Afshar-e Khamseh returned to the Mahal-e Khamseh.
 The tribe's name, therefore, had already contained the suffix of "Khamseh" since the era of Nader Shah, and possibly before they had left the Zanjan area to accompany Nader.
 It can be concluded that at least since the time of Nader and the Afsharids, the area was called Khamseh.

 It has been said that when Karim Khan Zand left Ardabil and Khalkhal to suppress Zaki Khan in Kashan, he entered Zanjan, and in Abhar he delegated the governorship of three areas of Mahal-e Khamseh to Zolfagharkhan-e Sultan Irluy-e Afshar.
 This is another indication of the area's having been named Khamseh at the time of the Zands.

 During the Qajar era, Zanjan province was also known as Khamseh.
 In the book Esker-ol-Tavarikh, Etemad Al-Saltaneh discusses Agha Mohammad Khan Qajar just before the formation of the Qajar dynasty, using the title of Hakem-e Khamseh (Governor of Khamseh).
 In addition, Mirza Abolhasan Khan Shirazi in his travelogue in the year 1229 Hijri (around 1814) mentions Khamseh.
 Among European travellers, the first person who used the name Khamseh for the province where Zanjan was located was Pierre Amédée Jaubert, sent by Napoleon Bonaparte to visit Fath-Ali Shah Qajar's court, and in the year 1804 visited Zanjan city.